What exactly does it mean to move while in mediation? Learn how you can use this concept to turn everyday actions into a meditative process.

 Mindfulness in Motion

-Most Common Methods of Moving Meditation
+Methods of Moving Meditation

 Tai Chi & Qigong

-Interested in spiritual exploration?
+Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
-It reflects what Joseph Campbell called the Hero’s Journey.
+We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
-This helps others learn the knowledge for developing their own path.

-George Gurdjieff, Wikipedia
+(1) George Gurdjieff, Wikipedia